DyogenIBENS/BowfinGOPhylogeny/data/README.md

 - As for Fig. 1c and Fig. 1d, for comparisons between bowfin, gar and medaka.

-- `data/gene_order_phylogeny/ancGenes.Euteleostomi.list.bz2` (orthology data, same as above): for comparison with chicken.
+- `data/gene_order_phylogeny/ancGenes.Euteleostomi.list.bz2` (orthology data, same as above): for comparisons with chicken.

 ## SOURCE DATA for Supp Fig. 5